-Earlier in Asia, the picture was fairly subdued in those markets that were open — among others, markets in Japan, were closed for the New Year's holidays.
-After a stellar performance in December, Japan's Nikkei ended the year almost 23 percent higher.
+Earlier in Asia, the picture was fairly subdued in those markets that were open — among others, markets in Japan and South Korea were closed for the New Year's holidays.

-There was also a fairly calm atmosphere in other financial markets, with the euro down just 0.2 percent at $1.3190.
-Despite the endless debate over its future, the euro has actually ended the year modestly higher against the dollar.
+There was also a fairly calm atmosphere in other financial markets, with the euro down just 0.2 percent at $1.3191 and the price of benchmark New York crude down 11 cents at $90.69 a barrel.